botanicus/pipeline.rb/README.md

 * It's **easy to scale** by adding more consumers of given service.
 * It's **easy to inspect** what's going on.
 * It's much **easier to split work** on the project between multiple developers.
+* You can **restart services without losing any data**, as they are kept in RabbitMQ.

 # Settings